Gogo1951/Open-Sesame/README.md

 ### Download

-⏬ Automatic Open on CurseForge : https://www.curseforge.com/wow/addons/automatic-open
+⏬ Open Sesame! on CurseForge : https://www.curseforge.com/wow/addons/open-sesame

-⏬ Automatic Open on GitHub : https://github.com/Gogo1951/Automatic-Open
+⏬ Open Sesame! on GitHub : https://github.com/Gogo1951/Open-Sesame

 ### How It Works

-Automatic Open looks for items in your inventory [that are on the list](https://github.com/Gogo1951/Automatic-Open/blob/main/Automatic-Open.lua#L7) (containers that meet the above stated criteria), and runs [a public API call](https://wowpedia.fandom.com/wiki/API_C_Container.UseContainerItem) to open them as soon as they are detected.
+Open Sesame! looks for items in your inventory [that are on the list](https://github.com/Gogo1951/Open-Sesame/blob/main/Automatic-Open.lua#L7) (containers that meet the above stated criteria), and runs [a public API call](https://wowpedia.fandom.com/wiki/API_C_Container.UseContainerItem) to open them as soon as they are detected.

-Automatic Open runs on less than 35kb of memory; it's very lightweight and won't impact performance.
+Open Sesame! runs on less than 35kb of memory; it's very lightweight and won't impact performance.

 🚫 **Due to API changes in Wrath Classic, "UseContainerItem" no longer works on clams.
 This likely has something to do with the "[Clam Weaving](https://www.youtube.com/watch?v=h3YO7jeoOWs)" hack.**